daringanitch/gitDarin/README.md

-# Various scripts I have written for various tasks
+# Various scripts I have  for various tasks